‘DWTS’ Season 24 Cast: Official List Of Celebs And Pros Released By ABC

 — Official DWTS (@DancingABC) March 1, 2017

-In the days leading up to Wednesday’s big reveal, Buddy TV confirmed eight of the twelve couples who will be dancing this season and their prediction was 100 percent accurate.
-However, ABC managed to keep a few names under wraps and judging from the reaction on Twitter, Dancing with the Stars fans are excited about the lineup.
+In the days leading up to Wednesday’s big reveal, Buddy TV confirmed eight of the 12 couples who will be dancing this season and their prediction was 100 percent accurate.
+However, ABC managed to keep a few names under wraps, and judging from the reaction on Twitter, Dancing with the Stars, fans are excited about the lineup.

 Here’s the official Dancing with the Stars Season 24 cast lineup per Good Morning America, including the names of the pro that the celebrity will be dancing with.